oscarotero/psr7-middlewares/README.md

 ### ErrorHandler

 Executes a handler if the response returned by the next middlewares has any error (status code 400-599).
-You can catch also the exceptions throwed or even use [whoops](https://github.com/filp/whoops) as error handler.
+You can catch also the exceptions throwed.

 ```php
 use Psr7Middlewares\Middleware;